Quick Answer

 If provider confirmations are available, compare them against internal records and retain evidence for open exceptions.
 Keep each item traceable with documented status and follow-up so the review stays auditable.

 Classify exceptions into timing differences versus unresolved breaks, and track owner plus aging in a visible register.
-If an item remains unresolved, escalate through your normal control review path rather than carrying it forward without a clear resolution record.
+If an item remains unresolved, escalate it through your normal control review path rather than carrying it forward without a clear resolution record.

 Before you lock your reconciliation SOP, review the event and status patterns in the Gruv docs.
 Where your flow uses ledger entries, provider references, or webhook events, map them consistently every cycle.